WCHS Course Handbook

 This course is designed to explore the fundamental principles of biology through a scientific lens, aligning with the New York State Next Generation Science Standards (NYSSLS).
 Students will investigate the core concepts of life sciences, including the structure and function of cells, genetics, evolution, ecosystems, and human biology.
 Emphasizing hands-on experiments, inquiry-based learning, and critical thinking, students will develop the skills necessary to analyze data, model biological processes, and apply scientific reasoning to real-world issues.
 This course prepares students for further scientific study while fostering a deeper appreciation of the living world.
 Regents credit is earned by successfully completing the course and passing the Regents examination.

-🧬 AP Biology
+🧬 AP BIOLOGY

 🕒 Full Year | 💯 1 Credit | 👥 Grades 11–12 | 📘 Prerequisite: Biology & Chemistry, Recommended 85% in Regents science courses and on the Regents exams 📘 AP Fee Required